MrYawe/ocaml-quadtrees/README.md

 The program can be `Demo.byte` if the native build is not available on your computer.

 ## Run tests
-You need to have [OUnit2](http://ounit.forge.ocamlcore.org/) intalled.
+You need to have [OUnit2](http://ounit.forge.ocamlcore.org/) installed.

 `$ make test`